ALCF Data Confidentiality

 - Snapshots are stored in your home directory (see Home File System Space for more info).
 If you accidentally delete the directory or need a previous version, use the cp command to copy the file back to your home directory.

 - “Yes” denotes that ALCF does regular backups without intervention from the user.
-In other cases, user is responsible for archiving the data to HPSS or copying it to another facility as desired.
+In case of project data, data is backed up to tape after a stipulated period (see point 8 below) and is retained for 2 years (subject to change).
+In all other cases, user is responsible for archiving the data to HPSS or copying it to another facility as desired.

-- The project directory is available for the stipulated period but project quotas are reduced immediately following project end date (except Eagle).
-Requests to reset the quota are reviewed on a case-by-case basis.
+- The project directory is available on disk for the stipulated period but project quotas are reduced immediately following project end date (except Eagle).
+Access to the directory will be removed after 90 days.
+Requests to restore/extend access or reset the quota are reviewed on a case-by-case basis.

 - Users who wish to retain data must archive or transfer their data elsewhere at the end of the project.
 Users need an active ALCF account to access archived data on HPSS.
 See Account Retention Policy for more information.